WICG/dbsc/DBSCE/Overview.md

 There are three artifacts that are generated during/after the device registration process, which are used to prove the device binding.
 These are the [binding key](#binding-key), the [attestation key](#attestation-key), and the [binding statement](#binding-statement).

-##### Binding Key

-A _binding key_ is an asymmetric key pair that is used to bind an auth cookie.
-It is identified by a key ID and it is the responsibility of the browser to remember key ID mapping to _Local Key Helper_ and _RP_ and to use it for DBSC signatures and key management.
-As there could be multiple `devices` on a single physical device and or many device registration clients on a single device (mentioned [above](#device-registration-client)), the key mapping is expected to be managed by the Browser and the Local Key Helper.

-This **binding key** is the same as defined in the DBSC proposal [here](https://github.com/WICG/dbsc?tab=readme-ov-file#maintaining-a-session) and is expected to be cryptographically attested by the [attestation key](#attestation-key) which is created in a secure enclave (TPM or Keyguard) on the original device.
-However, please note that in the context of the DBSC proposal, the binding key validation is not guaranteed to be attack free, as it can be generated by malware, if the malware is present on the device.
-In the context DBSC(E), however, as long as the [device registration process is executed with a clean room environment](#device-registration), binding key can be mapped to a specific device and the bound session is protected from any malware trying to infilterate it.

 ##### Attestation Key

 An _attestation key_ is generated during the device registration process and has the following properties: